-Talking to a Veteran on the phone can create a real connection.
-Not only does open conversation help people feel less alone, but it also can give you a window into a Veteran’s experiences.
-Use these pointers to help steer the conversation:
+- Not only does an open and honest conversation help people feel less alone, but it also can give you a window into their experiences.

-- Validate the Veteran’s experience.
-Even if you can’t relate to what Veterans are going through, you can tell them you understand that they went through something difficult and show them you respect their feelings about it.
+- Validate their experience.
+Listen more than you speak—don’t dominate the conversation.
+Even if you can’t relate to what they are going through, you can tell them you understand that they went through something difficult and show them you respect their feelings about it.

-- Let the Veteran decide how much information to share.
-Supportive and encouraging comments, rather than invasive personal questions, will create a space for open communication and avoid putting a Veteran on the defensive.
+- Let them decide how much information to share.
+Supportive and encouraging comments, rather than invasive personal questions, will create a space for open communication and avoid putting them on the defensive.

-- Don’t be afraid to ask the question.
-When you are concerned about suicide risk, it’s OK to ask people if they have ever thought about hurting themselves or taken actions to prepare for suicide.
+- If you’re concerned, it’s okay to ask directly if they are thinking about suicide.
 Asking questions about thoughts of suicide does not increase a person’s suicide risk, and the answers can help you determine the next steps to take.